-How to Track Calories (Without Losing Your Mind)
+How to Track Calories Without Losing Your Mind - 2026 Guide

-How to Track Calories (Without Losing Your Mind)
+How to Track Calories Without Losing Your Mind (2026 Guide)

 Let's be honest: the phrase "calorie tracking" probably makes you think of obsessive weighing, endless database searches, and the kind of rigid food monitoring that turns eating into a math problem.